Lightning-AI/lightning-Habana/docs/source/intermediate.rst

 ----

-fp8 training
+fp8 Training
 ----------------------------------------

 Lightning supports fp8 training using HPUPrecisionPlugin, :class:`~lightning_habana.pytorch.plugins.precision.HPUPrecisionPlugin`. fp8 training is only available on Gaudi2 and above.
 Output from fp8 supported modules is in `torch.bfloat16`.

-The plugin accepts following args for fp8 training:
+The plugin accepts following args for the fp8 training:

-1. `replace_layers` : Set it `True` to let the plugin replace `torch.nn.Modules` with `trandformer_engine` equivalent modules.
-User can directly import and use modules from `transformer_engine` as well.
+1. `replace_layers` : Set `True` to let the plugin replace `torch.nn.Modules` with `trandformer_engine` equivalent modules.
+You can directly import and use modules from `transformer_engine` as well.

-2. `recipe` : fp8 recipe to used in training.
+2. `recipe` : fp8 recipe used in training.

 .. code-block:: python